Best iPhone antivirus apps in 2023: top iOS security protection

 Powerful security tools check for common security vulnerabilities (missing updates, a jailbroken device), monitor running apps for suspect activity, and raise an alert if you connect to a dangerous Wi-Fi network.

-An effective set of anti-theft technologies include various device location tools, an alarm that works even if your device is on silent, and the ability to display a custom message on the lock screen to help you get the device back.
+An effective set of anti-theft technologies includes various device location tools, an alarm that works even if your device is on silent, and the ability to display a custom message on the lock screen to help you get the device back.

 Simple backup options are on hand to keep your contacts and photos safe from harm.

 There’s a lot of functionality here, for sure, but if you want more, the Premium Plus version adds a full-strength identity theft protection service.
-This includes alerts if any of your personal information is exposed in a data breach, along with social media monitoring, lost wallet recovery to help you quickly cancel and reorder credit cards, 24/7 support if the worst happens and $1m identity theft insurance to cover any damages or legal fees.
+This includes alerts if any of your personal information is exposed in a data breach, along with social media monitoring, lost wallet recovery to help you quickly cancel and reorder credit cards, 24/7 support if the worst happens, and $1m identity theft insurance to cover any damages or legal fees.

 (Image credit: Apple)